rwberendsen/eldiem/README.md

 after the fact.
 Unfortunately, this simple requirement is already like a holy grail in the data world.

+## Schema of events vs schema of state

+Another fundamental difference in engineering, which plays a crucial role in event driven architectures, is the the schema of events, versus the schema of state.
+As a very simple example, an event might be a transaction where an amount of money, say 100 euros, is transferred from bank account A to bank account B.
+If the transaction is accepted, an event is created, and it may log this exact information.
+However, how to decide whether or not to accept the transaction?
+For this, an application needs state.
+For example, the current balance of account A, and the minimum balance allowed at the moment.
+The value of the information in the event is therefore very closely intertwined with having available the exact state at the time the event was accepted (committed).
+In an ideal world, having an append-only and error-free log of committed events would allow downstream teams to reconstruct exactly the state at each moment in history, without error.
+In practice, however, things can get quite complicated.
+Bring in distributed systems, and eventual consistency, and you get the idea.

+In many enterprises, event driven architectures may not yet dominate the game.
+And in many analytics teams, primarily, state is what is being transferred.
+In the bank account example, we'd get the balance of accounts.
+Perhaps we'd only get balances of accounts that had been modified since we last pulled data.
+We are getting data from sources that update their rows when events happen.
+And, downstream, we may end up updating rows in tables as well.

+How does this work, then, if between the time a row was created, and between the time a row is updated, the schema of incoming data has changed?
+What schema should we say a row like this was produced with?

+In cases like this, many times incoming complete rows, complete with state information, are often referred to as events.
+Or maybe events carrying state information.
+So, an event of a transaction may include information about the state of both accounts at the time of the event, and any applicable limits at the time, so that all information used when the event was produced is carried over in the event data.
+Or a record comes in from the account table, and we get only changed records, and for these records we get the balance before and also after the update, with some info on the last transaction.
+And in a staging area of our analytics domain, we can in fact store such incoming records in an append-only fashion, allowing us to replay these updates after the fact at will, if we messed up something in downstream tables where we are updating state.

+And what about these downstream tables?
+The schema in there really is owned by data teams responsible for transformations, computation of KPIs, and analytics business logic.
+If upstream staging tables have seen forward compatible changes such as previously allowed values that are no longer allowed, or, numerical measures that have a lower precision, these teams have to make hard choices what to do with historical data.
+For example, truncate historical numerical values?
+Round them?
+Or present different reports for time periods where the historical schema was used?
+Arguably, when rows are updated in such tables, the schema of the data last used to perform this update carries most weight.
+Such tables, too, may have columns that are no longer in use.
+So, still, the distinction between the table of the data store and the data itself has value.

 ## Logical vs physical data model catalogs

 The distinction between the logical data model schema version that the data was